 Please remember that if someone is in immediate danger or needs immediate medical attention, the first place to call for help is 911.
-You may also call for help and make a report to the University regarding Prohibited Sex Discrimination by calling the Salisbury University Police (410-543-6222).
-Some forms of Prohibited Sex Discrimination may be a crime.
-For example, Sexual Assault, Stalking and rape are crimes.
+You may also call for help and make a report to the University regarding Non-Sex Based Prohibited Discrimination by calling the Salisbury University Police (410-543-6222).
+Some forms of Non-Sex Based Prohibited Discrimination may be a crime.
 In addition to the OIE reporting set forth above, the University strongly encourages any victim of a potential crime to report such potential crime to the appropriate law enforcement agency, even if it is uncertain whether the particular conduct is a crime.
 Calling local law enforcement can help you: obtain emergency and nonemergency medical care; get immediate law enforcement response for your protection; understand how to provide assistance in a situation that may escalate to more severe criminal behavior; arrange a meeting with a victim advocate service; find counseling and support; initiate a criminal investigation and help to secure valuable evidence; and answer questions about the criminal process.